 Cybermind is an Internet mailing list, originally founded in 1994 to discuss the issues and problems of living online.
 It proved exceptionally fertile and is still going strong thirteen years later.
 This book is an ethnographic investigation which follows Cybermind members in their daily lives on the List, and explores the ways they look at the world, argue, relate online life to offline life, use gender, and build community.
 Perhaps the most comprehensive history of an Internet group ever published, it includes detailed analyses using List members own words and commentary, and develops a unique theory of the relationship between culture, the problems of communication, and the ongoing processes of categorisation.
 Living on Cybermind illustrates how behaviour is affected by the organisation of communication, and how people deal with the paradoxes involved in resolving ambiguity and truth in a situation in which presence is always on the verge of slipping away.

-Goodman, J & Marshall, JP 2018, 'Problems of methodology and method in climate and energy research: Socialising climate change?', Energy Research and Social Science, vol. 45, pp. 1-11.View/Download from: UTS OPUS or Publisher's site
+Goodman, J & Marshall, JP 2018, 'Problems of methodology and method in climate and energy research: Socialising climate change?', Energy Research and Social Science, vol. 45, pp. 1-11.View/Download from: Publisher's site

 © 2018 The article introduces a Special Issue on problems of methodology and method in climate and energy research.
 It charts the urgent and growing focus on ‘socialising’ emission reduction and climate stability into energy policy.
 This decarbonisation agenda is read as an exercise of ‘purposive’ climate agency, designed to achieve climate stability.
 Contributors to the Special Issue focus on the challenges this poses for energy research, in terms of methodology and method.
 The articles are grouped across seven key themes: 1) problems of knowledge production; 2) researching norms and ideologies; 3) grappling with inter-disciplinarity and multiple methods; 4) exploring energy culture and behaviour; 5) comparative and multilevel studies; 6) temporal and longitudinal studies; and 7) participatory and action research.
 The themes and results are debated in terms of cross-cuttingproblems and possibilities for future investigation into how to socialise climate into energy (and vice versa).

-Marshall, JP 2017, 'Disinformation Society, communication and cosmopolitan democracy', Cosmopolitan Civil Societies: An Interdisciplinary Journal, vol. 9, no. 2, pp. 1-24.View/Download from: UTS OPUS or Publisher's site
+Marshall, JP 2017, 'Disinformation Society, communication and cosmopolitan democracy', Cosmopolitan Civil Societies: An Interdisciplinary Journal, vol. 9, no. 2, pp. 1-24.View/Download from: Publisher's site

 © 2017 Jonathan Marshall.
 This paper argues that ‘fake news’ is endemic to ‘information society’ as a whole, not just the internet or news media.
 It is part of daily experience, generated by established patterns of communication, social group categorisation, framing, and patterns of power.
 These disruptions are intensified through interacting with the dynamics of information capitalism, which values strategic effectiveness more than accuracy.
 Assuming democratic cosmopolitan society must have good communication, this paper explores the factors which produce obstacles to such communicative processes, as the patterns which support bad communication and disinformation must be understood before they can be dealt with.